QWxleA/QWxleA.github.io/content/about.md

 type = "page"
 +++

-This is an awesome static page where I write about myself.
+This is an awesome static page where I write about myself and my website.

+## Me {#me}

+My name is Alex, and if it's alright with you, I'll skip the last name.
+Anonimity is hard to do online, but we can always try.

+I am a nerd.
+I like technology, computers, languages, fiddling with hard- and software.
+Not that I'm all that good at it, but it ****does**** give me great joy.

 ## Tools {#tools}